Listen to this story of a man whose life was shaped by God for great things.Listen Now

 How is Liz going to prove that he is a hero if no one will give him a chance?
-Help Liz figure out a way in this episode of Kids Corner.
+Liz needs to find a way!

 Liz has lost his phone, and now someone is using it to send strange text messages to his friends.
 Help Liz figure out what to do on this week’s Kids Corner.

 Watch out!
 Liz and his friend Cole are in charge of school for an entire day!
 See how Liz discovers the Golden Rule.

 Liz needs help to stop gossip from destroying a friendship.